I became interested in sports nutrition early in my private practice. I was raising young athletes of my own, and seeing them in my private practice.

 Drinking milk or non-dairy substitutes, 100% juices, smoothies, and breakfast drinks can be an easy way to down some extra calories and nutrients.

-4. Start a Bedtime Snack
+4. Start a Bedtime Snack for Extra Calories

 Eating a nutritious, healthy snack prior to bedtime can help the underweight athlete get extra calories that won’t be burned off while sleeping.